 - Post-surgical devices

 This is by no means an exhaustive list of defective devices.
 Whether you or a loved one have been injured by a dangerous medical device on this list or not, Thomas J. Henry can help you get the compensation you deserve.
 For over two decades, Thomas J. Henry has represented injured victims across the state of Texas and the United States who were subjected to faulty and dangerous medical devices.
 Our team of experienced product recall lawyers have a track record of achieving real results for injured clients.

-IF YOU HAVE BEEN HURT BY A DEFECTIVE MEDICAL DEVICE, CONTACT THOMAS J. HENRY
+HURT BY A DEFECTIVE MEDICAL DEVICE?
+CONTACT THOMAS J. HENRY

 Defective and faulty medical devices have the potential to cause long-lasting and permanent damage in patients seeking treatment for their injuries and illnesses.
 In some cases, defective medical devices have caused fatal injuries, causing devastation to the victim’s family.
 At Thomas J. Henry, we will fight vigorously on you and your family’s behalf.
 We have the legal and financial resources necessary to properly develop your case and take on the large pharmaceutical and medical device manufacturers.

 If you or a loved one have been injured by a medical device, call us today — attorneys are available 24/7, nights and weekends.
 Our firm has offices in Corpus Christi, San Antonio, and Houston, serving clients across Texas and nationwide.